seancorfield/next-jdbc/doc/friendly_sql_fns.md

 # Friendly SQL Functions

-In [[Getting Started|getting_started]], we used `execute!` and `execute-one!` for all our SQL operations, except when we are reducing a result set.
-These functions (and `reducible!`) all expect a vector containing a SQL string followed by any parameter values required.
+In [[Getting Started|getting_started]], we used `execute!` and `execute-one!` for all our SQL operations, except when we were reducing a result set.
+These functions (and `reducible!`) all expect a "connectable" and a vector containing a SQL string followed by any parameter values required.

+A "connectable" can be a `javax.sql.DataSource`, a `java.sql.Connection`, or something that can produce a datasource (when `get-datasource` is called on it).
+It can also be a `java.sql.PreparedStatement` but we'll cover that a bit later...

 Because string-building isn't always much fun, `next.jdbc.sql` also provides some "friendly" functions for basic CRUD operations: